zerospiel/hmc/docs/dev.md

-# HMC installation for development
+# KCM installation for development

-Below is the example on how to install HMC for development purposes and create a managed cluster on AWS with k0s for testing.
+Below is the example on how to install KCM for development purposes and create a managed cluster on AWS with k0s for testing.
 The kind cluster acts as management in this example.

 ## Prerequisites

-### Clone HMC repository
+### Clone KCM repository

 ```bash
 git clone https://github.com/K0rdent/kcm.git && cd kcm